 You may be surprised to learn that Cinco de Mayo is not as big a holiday in Mexico as it is in the United States.
 It's a public holiday but mainly only celebrated in the state of Puebla.
 May 5th is the date of a battle that took place in Puebla in 1862, in which the Mexican army defeated French forces.
 Celebrations in Puebla recreate the battle.

 Day of the Holy Cross (Día de la Santa Cruz)

 If you're in Mexico on May 3rd, you may wake up to the sound of firecrackers going off.
 This celebration dates back to colonial times.
-Construction workers decorate crosses with flowers and mount them on buildings under construction, and have picnics at the site, followed by fireworks.Continue to 5 of 11 below.
+This is el Día del Albañil, a day to celebrate builders.
+Construction workers mount crosses decorated with flowers on buildings under construction, and have picnics at the site, followed by fireworks.Continue to 5 of 11 below.

 05 of 11

 Every year on the first Saturday in May, more than 7,500 cyclists participate in a scenic 50-mile bike ride along the Pacific Coast and inland through rural countryside on the Free Road that starts in downtown Rosarito Beach and finishes in Ensenada.
 The event concludes with a fiesta that takes place from noon to sunset at Plaza Ventana al Mar on the waterfront.

 Mother's Day (Día de la Madre)

 Mother's Day is always celebrated on May 10th in Mexico, regardless of the day of the week (unlike in the U.S. where it is celebrated on the second Sunday in May).
 Mothers are held in very high esteem in Mexican culture, and on this day, they are celebrated in style.
 The day may start off with serenades of Las Mañanitas, schools have festivals in honor of the mothers of students and restaurants are packed as moms take the day off from household tasks and are treated to a meal out with their families.